timothyleejin/tp/docs/UserGuide.md

 ## Frequently Asked Questions

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LinkUp home folder.

 **Q**: How do I edit only 1 of my 2 skills for a specific contact? <br>
 **A**: You would have to edit both skills in order for you to see the changes.
 So assuming